A+ Chimney Services is operated by off duty firefighters and family owned.

 Thank you for stopping by our site and considering A+ Chimney Services for all your chimney, stove, and fireplace needs.

-Q. How often should I have my chimney cleaned?
+Q. How often should I have my chimney swept?

-The Chimney Safety Institute of America recommends that open masonry fireplaces should be cleaned at 1/8" of sooty buildup, and sooner if there is any glaze present in the system.
-Factory-built fireplaces should be cleaned when any appreciable buildup occurs.
+A. The Chimney Safety Institute of America recommends that open masonry fireplaces should be swept at 1/8" of sooty buildup, and sooner if there is any glaze present in the system.
 This is considered to be enough fuel buildup to cause a chimney fire capable of damaging the chimney or spreading to the home.
+Factory-built fireplaces should be swept when any appreciable buildup occurs.
+The logic is that the deposit is quite acidic and can shorten the life of the fireplace.